jinnujohnson/saasapp/README.md

 # About DevMatch

 This is purely a membership platform where users having job title developers, investors or entrepreneurs can signup and access this application.
-This application act as a platform for entrepreneurs and investors can meet developers.
+This application act as a platform for entrepreneurs and investors who can meet developers and get their contact information.